wrightben/math/Poker/Auto/README.md

 ### To-Do List
 - [x] Play n hands: n = 500,000
 - Create a list of questions below:
-	- [ ] Does the distribution stay the same within a defined hand.
+	- [ ] Does the winning distribution stay the same within a defined hand?
 		- Example: If you play a pair of 7s, for example, are 30% of its wins as two pair?
 	- [x] Which hands win most often (when no one folds): Two Pair, 30% of hands-
 	- [x] Do the best hole cards usually become the winning hand if no one folds?
 No.